 Part of what has made the Apple Watch so popular is the vast amount of customization options.
 From cases ranging from anodized aluminum to white ceramic and bands ranging from fluoroelastomer to 316L stainless steel, there’s a style out there for everybody.
-Watch faces are another customization option, and while Apple’s selection is seemingly endless, users are always looking for a way to truly customize theirs – to make something never before seen by anyone.
-Que apps and the photos face.
+Watch faces are another customization option, and while Apple’s selection is seemingly endless, users are always looking for a way to truly customize theirs.
+Here are several ways to get (or make your own) custom watch faces for Apple Watch.

 Use Apps to Your Advantage